The art of providing value to consumers | Elise Quevedo | Engati CX

 Embrace social media.
 Embrace new conversational technologies.
 You may think you’re too late or maybe that it’s not for you.
 But what the whole world can see right now, that you can still do it.
 People are building businesses in their own homes and sharing them with the world on social media.

 Learn from all the knowledge available all across the world.
 And then share it on social media.
 But, be authentic.
 Be you.
 Be your own story-teller.
 Don’t copy anyone else.

 Don’t Fall Behind

 Elise says that chatbots and AI can help your business succeed faster.
 Here’s your chance to get started.
 Speed up your success with an Engati chatbot for free now.
 No credit card required.
-Start now.

 Spotify Podcast of Our Interview With Elise Quevedo on Providing Value to Consumers